allisonh328/web-softwaretools-plain/ux.md

 # Implemention - Front End/UX:

+In this part, I would like to write based on my design timeline and show how to go through interations by user feedback.
+Although it is not in the order of the template, it contains all thing the template requires.

+## System flow and Timeline

 ## Prototyping

 For the project, our initial idea involved creating a login page, which is convienient for user to manage their own accounts.
 After the first discussion, we should achieve: